Etracih/html5/README.md

 ### What I learned

-On this project, i've learned how to use Semantic HTML5 markup such as :
+- On this project, i've learned how to use Semantic HTML5 markup such as :

   - Meta
   - Header
   - Main
   - Aside
   - Footer
   - Lists
   - Table
   - Form
   - Video

+- Deploying website Using Netlify/Github

 ### Continued development